lrug/lrug.org/source/meetings/2022/february/index.html.md

 > The view layer is the Wild West of Rails.
 Let's look at how ViewComponent
 > helps you break down and test your Rails views.

+### A Little Pessimism Never Killed Nobody

+Marija Mandić

+> Come join and hear my experience on a real life example of concurrency problem
+> and different approaches to fixing it.
+>

 ### Your talk here

 Got something to say?
 Get in touch! [talks@lrug.org](mailto:talks@lrug.org)